 My name is Josh Wilkerson (the one on the right).
 I am married to a beautiful daughter of the King, Laura, and we currently reside in Austin, Texas.
-We have an amazing son named Caleb and we recently welcomed our daughter Levi into the family.
+We have an amazing son named Caleb and a sweet daughter named Levi.

 In a 1977 paper entitled, “The Historical Shaping of the Foundations of Mathematics,” Dr. Robert Brabenec (professor of mathematics at Wheaton College) introduced the beginnings of the Association of Christians in the Mathematical Sciences and the motivation behind their conferences.
 He outlined the major areas of mathematical study in which Christian thought simply must have an influence and he then concluded with the following statement: